Skip to content

 2. Review the command panel’s selected-event, next-up, open-slot, and conflict sections.

-3. Use h/l to slide the 3-day window.
+3. Use left/right arrows to slide the 3-day window; h/l still work.

 4. Press w, d, or a to jump into another Calendar view with the same event context.